jadavey91/jadavey91/README.md

 -->
 🕺 Hello my name is Jim.
 - 📜 I am currently studying to become a software developer with wearecodenation.
-- Based in Cheshire 🌦️ living the lockdown life 🚵‍♂️⚽🐱‍👓
+- 🌦️ Based in Cheshire, living the lockdown life 🚵‍♂️⚽🐱‍👓
 - 🔗 For previous work experience:[Linkedin](https://www.linkedin.com/in/james-davey-a7b87475/)